vikas9893/delta-demo/README.md

 # delta-demo
-this is Git &amp; Github class
+this is Git &amp; Github class.